simple-registry/simple-registry/doc/explanation/architecture.md

 │               ├── data
 │               ├── startedat
 │               └── hashstates/
+├── blobs/
+│   └── {algorithm}/
+│       └── {hash_prefix}/
+│           └── {hash}/
+│               └── data
-└── blobs/
+└── ref/
     └── {algorithm}/
         └── {hash_prefix}/
             └── {hash}/
-                ├── data
+                ├── {namespace}!own
-                └── refs/
+                └── {namespace}!r/
-                    └── {namespace}.json
+                    └── {entry}
 ```

-The two stores split this tree by content, not strictly by prefix: the blob store holds the blob `data` files and the `_uploads/` session directories, while the metadata store holds the rest of the `v2/repositories/` tree (links and tags) plus the `refs/` directories under `v2/blobs/`.
-Each `refs/{namespace}.json` file is a blob-index shard listing the links through which that namespace references the blob.
+The two stores split this tree by content: the blob store holds the blob `data` files and the `_uploads/` session directories, while the metadata store holds the rest of the `v2/repositories/` tree (links and tags) plus the blob-index reference keys under `v2/ref/`.
+Each reference key is an empty write-once object recording one link through which a namespace references the blob: `{namespace}!own` marks ownership (upload or mount), and each key under `{namespace}!r/` marks one referencing link.
+Stores written by earlier versions may still hold per-namespace `refs/{namespace}.json` shards under `v2/blobs/`; they are read as a fallback and converted to reference keys by scrub.

 ### Content Addressing